open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 - `SpanContext` of a parent `Span`.
 Typically extracted from the wire.
 Can be `null`.
-- Boolean that indicates that `SpanContext` was extracted from the wire, i.e. parent `Span` is from the different process.
 - `TraceId` of the `Span` to be created.
+It can be different from the `TraceId` in the `SpanContext`.
+Typically in situations when the `Span` to be created starts a new Trace.
 - `SpanId` of the `Span` to be created.
 - Name of the `Span` to be created.
 - Collection of links that will be associated with the `Span` to be created.